Random Thoughts

 A small request

-I’ll close with the same request I started with.
 If any of this is something you know well, I want to learn from you.
+Nobody has a complete map of this territory yet, and pretending otherwise ages badly.

-If you’ve read this far and you have something to teach me — about MCP, LangGraph, evaluation, prompts, anything else on the list — please send it.
+If you have something to teach me — about MCP, LangGraph, evaluation, prompts, anything else on the list — please send it.
 I’ll read it carefully.